 (See above for my rant on this topic!)

 2. I don’t feel as self-conscious about my own body hang-ups with an overweight partner – 37%

-OK, admittedly feeling self-conscious about your body is rubbish.
+OK, feeling self-conscious about your body is undeniably rubbish.
 But whether you’re male or female, I’d recommend finding someone who helps you to forget about any hang-ups you may have about your body because of the way they look at you, the confidence-boosting things that they say, and how good you feel in their presence.
 Not because they’re carrying a few extra pounds.

 3. Men who spend too much time on their fitness/health aren’t interesting or fun – 24%